The highest good is like water;

 Experience with varying levels of scale and detail is complimentary to the design of an investigation for a specific project.
 For example, water supply investigations typically have a large scale and limited detail -- they consider groundwater basin boundaries and surface water interactions, and are concerned primarily with flow characteristics.
 Environmental investigations typically have a small scale and greater detail -- they are often constrained to a small parcel of privately-owned property and are concerned with detailed groundwater flow and transport characteristics.
 Working at a small scale can be more complex than a large scale because a groundwater system can be relatively heterogeneous on a small scale and homogeneous on a large scale.

+Technical work is only half the job.
 The other half is communicating the results.
 This can include written reports, graphics, presentations, and negotiations.
 I strive to prepare concise reports, graphics, and persuasive presentations that speak to the intended audience.

 An advantage to working with me is that you know who is working for you from beginning to completion.